VOLTTRON/volttron/docs/source/devguides/agent_development/Message-Debugging.rst

 Debug Message Exchanges
 ~~~~~~~~~~~~~~~~~~~~~~~

-TBD: Discuss DebugMessageExchange and ``display_exchanges``.

-A VOLTTRON message ID is not unique to a single message.
-A group of messages in a "conversation"
+A VOLTTRON message's request ID is not unique to a single message.
+A group of messages in an "exchange"
-may share a common ID, for instance during RPC request/response exchanges.
+(essentially a small conversation among agents) will often share a common request ID, for instance during RPC
-When detailed display of all messages for a single message ID is requested, they will be displayed
-in chronological order.
+request/response exchanges.

+The following example uses the same filters as above, and then uses ``display_exchanges``
+to display a single line for each message exchange, reducing the number of displayed rows from 6 to 2.
+Note that not all messages have a request ID; messages with no ID are absent from the responses to
+exchange queries.
 ::

     Viewer> list_filters